 Tofu 101: Easy Tofu Recipes for Kids

 Getting tofu to taste great and appeal to kid of all ages is easy when you have just the right recipes and tips at hand.
 If you’re ready for tofu to become a staple in your repertoire, explore our category Tofu Recipes: Easy and Versatile for lots more ideas.

 Parents always welcome new options for healthy eating, and tofu is a superb food to add to the repertoire of growing children.
 It’s high in easily digestible protein, low in fat, and is a good source of calcium, iron, and B vitamins.
 Here’s a brief lexicon of common tofu varieties:

-Silken tofu: Available in 16-ounce tubs or 12.3 ounce aseptic packages, this type of tofu is very soft and smooth.
+Silken tofu: Available in 14- to 16-ounce tubs or 12.3 ounce aseptic packages, this type of tofu is very soft and smooth.
 It’s great pureed and used as a base for soups (Creamy Corn Chowder, following), dips, and sauces (Macaroni and Cheese With Secret Silken Tofu Sauce, following).
 It also makes an ideal dessert puddings or pie filling (Tofu Chocolate Pudding, following).
 This may be the best type of tofu to use when you need to sneak it into your child’s meal!

 Soft tofu: This comes in 14- to 16-ounce tubs and is good for using crumbled, as in scrambled tofu, eggless “egg salad” or patties (Gently Curried Tofu Burgers).
 Finely crumbled, this is also a good substitute for ricotta cheese in dishes like lasagna.
 Like silken tofu, soft tofu can also be pureed and used as a soup or sauce base, with a somewhat heftier consistency.